Biden wins the bigger debate on party’s direction

 Warren wanted you to see her as a girl of modest means who grew into a school teacher who now can bring her simple, home-spun wisdom to bear on the confounding problems of a complicated world.
 That didn’t quite hold up.
 Warren can expect additional scrutiny not just on her proposals but also on the tidy biographical picture she has painted.

 And what to say about Joe Biden?
-The Democrats’ frontrunner certainly didn’t do himself any harm, and in fact, managed to put the quietus on questions about his age and alleged incapacity.
-There were no major gaffs and he even managed a couple of spin moves, even if his footwork was gingerly.
+The Democrats’ front-runner certainly didn’t do himself any harm, and in fact, managed to put the quietus on questions about his age and alleged incapacity.
+There were no major gaffes and he even managed a couple of spin moves, even if his footwork was gingerly.

 Biden’s greatest success of the summer was revealed on Thursday.
 Democrats had been considering the question of whether an Obamian restoration was a good enough policy goal.
 Castro, O’Rourke and Sanders were clear that Barack Obama’s legacy is not a worthy summit for Democrats to seek.
 Echoing the language of long-shot ideologues throughout history, they assured listeners that anyone on the stage would win next fall and that the real issue was getting someone elected who is sufficiently radical.
 Michele Bachmann and Ron Paul would have been proud.